 Organizer of the Matchbox Gathering of Friends event, Jim was appointed the 2nd Matchbox Ambassador by Mattel.
 An expert in 1/64 scale models, he has a collection of about 165,000 model cars.

-Jim is the co-publisher of the Tomart Hot Wheels price guides and is also the editor/publisher of the Hot Wheels Newsletter.
+Jim is the co-publisher of the Tomart Hot Wheels price guides, the new HW Newsletter Casting Guide (in partnership with hobbyDB) and is also the editor/publisher of the Hot Wheels Newsletter.
 He has tremendous first-had experience with the original Redlines since he’s been collecting Hot Wheels since the very first year they came out.

 Wolfgang has collected Wiking 1/87 models, 1/43 diecast and all sorts of other old toys since 1978.
 In 1989, he started Goodies Old Toys, dealing in vintage diecast and selling all over the world.